Maria of Galicia

-Maria of Galicia (also Mary) (before 1293- 11 January 1341) was a princess of Galicia-Volhynia and a member of the Rurik Dynasty.
-She was sister to Leo II of Halych and Andrew of Halych, daughter of Yuri I of Galicia and his second wife, Euphemia of Kuyavia (d.
+Maria of Galicia (also Mary; before 1293 – 11 January 1341) was a princess of Galicia-Volhynia and a member of the Rurik Dynasty.
+She was sister to Leo II of Galicia and Andrew of Halych, daughter of Yuri I of Galicia and his second wife, Euphemia of Kuyavia (d.
 1308).
 She assisted her son king Boleslaus George II of Halych in ruling Galicia.